 “Because we’re a small program, we are able to tailor treatment to each individual’s recovery needs,” says Susan Rees, RN, MA, program director.

-“Our residents arrive with their own issues, triggers, and stresses.
+“Our patients arrive with their own issues, triggers, and stresses.
 Our staff, backed by the many resources at McLean, has the knowledge and expertise in substance use disorders and dual diagnosis to support people in whatever ways best empower them, at any point in their recovery.”

 The program’s framework focuses on “the four Rs” of treatment: regulation, recognition, relationships, and responsibility, explains medical director Timothy Benson, MD.

-Residents learn to regulate their schedules and their emotions, recognize the factors that trigger their addictive behaviors, foster healthy interactions with others, and take responsibility for their recovery.
+Patients learn to regulate their schedules and their emotions, recognize the factors that trigger their addictive behaviors, foster healthy interactions with others, and take responsibility for their recovery.

 “Our model offers flexibility and is designed to work around each person’s ability and desire to transition back to life,” says Benson.